 The Strategic Plan shapes the vision for the future of the local Church and outlines changes aimed at fostering a more vibrant faith community.
 It is intended to ensure the Church’s continued vitality for the approximately 825,000 Catholics in the 12 county area it serves.
 The Strategic Plan was the result of 20 months of study and consultation (pdf) that included the input of thousands of people from across the Archdiocese—pastors and other clergy, parish and Catholic school leaders and staff, parishioners and Catholic school families.
 Already, the initiatives and changes initiated under the Strategic Plan are helping communities take concrete steps toward more effectively carrying out the mission of the Church in this Archdiocese and be drawn more deeply into a communion of faith, hope and love.

-The Strategic Plan outlines initiatives in the areas of inspired pastoral leadership, exceptional Catholic education as well as evangelization and Catechesis, and infrastructure for the Church of today and tomorrow.
-These initiatives are underway now Recently launched initiatives include Rediscover:, which reaches out to all Catholics and invites us to find deeper meaning and purpose for our lives in our shared faith, as well as GROW which supports strategic planning at the parish level to help ensure vibrant communities now and in the future.
-These initiatives are ongoing and their progress will be evaluated regularly going forward.
-The timeline below gives an overview of initiatives announced in the 2010 Strategic Plan
+The Strategic Plan outlines initiatives in the areas of inspired pastoral leadership, exceptional Catholic education as well as evangelization and catechesis, and infrastructure for the Church of today and tomorrow.
+Initiatives launched in 2012 include Rediscover:, an initiative to reengage Catholics toward full life in the Church, as well as GROW, which supports strategic planning at the parish level to help ensure vibrant communities now and in the future.
+These and other initiatives are ongoing and their progress will be evaluated regularly going forward.
+The timeline below gives an overview of initiatives announced in the 2010 Strategic Plan.

 (A list of parishes with their updated status can be found on the Parish Status List page.)

-In addition, 33 parishes were identified to enter into new cluster relationships under the Strategic Plan.
+In addition, more than 30 parishes were identified to enter into new cluster relationships under the Strategic Plan.
 A cluster is when two or more parishes share a pastor.
 This parish clustering that is underway takes place gradually in coordination with the clergy assignment process.
 Parishes, however, are encouraged to prepare for clustering by collaborating on programs and ministries prior to clustering.

-Furthermore, 25 parishes are identified for structured collaboration, which means they are called to examine ways they could better collaborate with neighboring parishes, including more cooperation on programming and staffing.
-Many of these parishes may eventually move toward a cluster.
+Furthermore, a little over two dozen parishes were identified for structured collaboration under the plan, which means they are called to examine ways they could better collaborate with neighboring parishes, including more cooperation on programming and staffing.
+Many of these parishes may eventually move toward a cluster; several have been clustered as of July 2015.
 While many parishes started structured collaboration with the announcement of the Strategic Plan, all of the identified parishes are continually being encouraged to collaborate further as opportunities present themselves.

 At the school and regional level, many school leaders began engaging in a structured sustainability review process during the 2010-2011 school year.
-Staff from the Office of Catholic Schools, along with other archdiocesan staff, have worked with local school leaders to help ensure the Strategic Plan’s vision of ongoing evaluation, greater accountability, increased transparency and improved collaboration is lived out.
+Staff members from the Office of Catholic Schools, along with other archdiocesan staff, have worked with local school leaders to help ensure the Strategic Plan’s vision of ongoing evaluation, greater accountability, increased transparency and improved collaboration is lived out.
 To achieve this vision, the Archdiocese has provided direction and guidance by facilitating sustainability review processes at individual schools and helping connect neighboring schools in discussions around best sharing resources and otherwise collaborating to strengthen Catholic schools in specific geographic areas.
 Shared resources discussions between neighboring schools in several regions began in early 2011.
-A shared resources discussion involving parish and school communities in West Saint Paul, South Saint Paul and Saint Paul’s West Side resulted in the formation of the vibrant new Community of Saints Regional Catholic School which has surpassed enrollment goals for the 2012-2013 school year.
+A shared resources discussion involving parish and school communities in West Saint Paul, South Saint Paul and Saint Paul’s West Side resulted in the formation of the vibrant new Community of Saints Regional Catholic School which surpassed enrollment goals in its inaugural year in 2012-2013.
+A second regional Catholic school, Notre Dame Academy in Minnetonka, began classes in the fall 2013.
+A third regional Catholic school, Frassati Catholic Academy in White Bear Lake, began classes in fall 2014.

 The changes at individual schools resulting from these review and collaboration processes, while ultimately local decisions, are part of an overarching strategy for strengthening Catholic schools in our area, so that all families who desire a Catholic school education for their children may access such an education.
 The Archdiocese has worked with and will continue to work with parish and school leaders to connect them with experts who can provide financial, demographic and other analysis to ensure the best possible decisions are made regarding future school sustainability.